hideyukiinada/examples/tensorflow/variable_reuse.md

 # Final words
 Here is the summary
 * reuse means sharing the same variable between different objects
-* If you want to share the variable, the second object needs to explicitly specify "reuse=True" in the variable scope of the variable that it wants to use
+* If you want to share the variable, the second time you refer to that, you need to explicitly specify "reuse=True" in the variable scope of the variable that you wants to reuse
 * or set the variable scope to "reuse=tf.AUTO_REUSE"

 If you have any feedback, please feel free to reach out to me.